JohWie/ARP-Watch-Notification/README.md

 ## INFO ##
 ##########

+For Linux Mint with i3 Window Manager:
+Install the Package dunst

+sudo apt-get install dunst

-Linux Mint with i3 Window Manager add the this Lines to /etc/crontab
+add the this Lines to /etc/crontab

 DISPLAY=:0.0